 This privacy notice also applies to our suppliers and business contacts and those business contacts of our clients where their data is shared with us via our software platform.

 This privacy notice aims to give you information on how AM collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to our service or subscribe to our mailing list.
 This website is not intended for children and we do not knowingly collect data relating to children.

-AM is the controller and responsible for your personal data (also referred to as “we”, “us” or “our” in this privacy notice).
+We are the controller and responsible for your personal data.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.